ojbucao/bridge-dualism/bridge-dualism.md

 By OJ Bucao and Claude Opus 4.7

 Disclaimer: This is not serious research.
 I haven't dug into the primary sources yet.
 This is merely the result of a very dense exploratory conversation between me and Claude.
 The central thesis (especially the bridge-architecture, the opacity principle, and the hypothetical mechanisms) are mine which Claude augmented and strengthened through back-and-forth challenges and restructurings.
+Claude has brought up related works which I have not vetted yet if true.
+I have no formal background in Philosophy nor do I claim to be an expert in anything.
+I'm just a widely-read guy with opinions.

 ## Abstract